jbcodeforce/kp-data-replication/docs/provisioning.md

 ## Add Topic CRDs and operator

+This step is optional.
 Topic operator helps to manage Kafka topics via yaml configuration and get map the topics as kubernetes resources so a command like `oc get kafkatopics` returns the list of topics.
 The operator keep the resources and the kafka topic in synch.
 This allows you to declare a KafkaTopic as part of your application’s deployment.

 To manage Kafka topics with operators, first modify the file `05-Deployment-strimzi-topic-operator.yaml` to reflect your cluster name